pdownen/sequent-core/README.md

 action *in progress.* Of course, usually a Haskell program has a number of *suspended* computations as well, waiting to be activated on demand.
-Since these `let`-bound computations are not taking part, we don't include them in the value or computation part of the command; instead, each command carries a list of bindings with it.
+Since these `let`-bound computations are not taking part, we don't include them in the Term or computation part of the command; instead, each command carries a list of bindings with it.
 Hence:

     let x = f y in g x z